Doppelkopf: Announcements

 Players must announce Re or Kontra if things seem to be going well, not only to increase the score for the game but also so that they can announce "no 90" if things continue to go well.

 Announcing Re or Kontra earlier than when one needs to, for example, on the first play rather than the second, indicates possession of additional strength (similar conceptually to jump bidding in Contract Bridge).

 If on the opening lead the fourth player says Re or Kontra before second-hand plays, this indicates that they are going to trump the lead and want their partner to put a valuable card on it.

-Marriage Announcements
+Wedding announcements

-It is generally correct to announce a marriage and rarely profitable to go solo.
+It is generally correct to announce a Wedding and rarely profitable to go solo.

-It is desirable to partner with marriage as one's partner normally has at least 2 high trumps.
+It is desirable to partner with Wedding as one's partner normally has at least 2 high trumps.

-When leading against a marriage, players might lead a 10 of hearts to win the trick; otherwise, they could lead an ace in their shortest suit.
+When leading against a Wedding, players might lead a 10 of hearts to win the trick; otherwise, they could lead an ace in their shortest suit.